* Two young boys laid to rest in small caskets

 first school day since a 20-year-old gunman opened fire on the

-students and teachers in the close-knit community last week.
+students and teachers in the close-knit community, located 80

-lockdowns were declared in nearby Connecticut and New York towns
+Lockdowns were declared at schools in nearby Connecticut and

-Tennessee, authorities arrested men on Sunday for making threats
+authorities arrested men on Sunday for making threats against

 Newtown's schools remained closed after a weekend of